 Of course there are some cheeses that melt better than others but because we are melting it in a sauce so it wont matter whether you use sharp cheddar cheese or mild cheddar cheese for this sauce.

-Assembling Your Waffle Fries
+How To Load Up Your Waffle Fries

 Once you have your cheese sauce and horseradish sour cream, you can set up an assembly line to assemble your nachos quickly!